Fooodo / Docs

 Daily 09:00Full menu sync

-If R-Keeper is unreachable, jobs retry with exponential backoff; orders queue in their current state and reconcile when R-Keeper returns.
+If the POS is unreachable, jobs retry with exponential backoff; orders queue in their current state and reconcile when the connector recovers.

 On this page